 - Step 5: After the artificial parts are placed, the tendons and muscles are carefully put back to their normal position.

-What to expect after a reverse shoulder replacement surgery?
+What to expect after a Reverse Shoulder Replacement?

 You will have some pain as you heal after the surgery.
 But your original shoulder pain should be improved.
 Following the surgery, your arm will be in a sling for several weeks and physical therapy exercises are done while you are still in the hospital.
 You will probably need to stay in the hospital for 2 to 3 days.
 You won’t be able to use your arm for several weeks, though.
 You can return to light work within a few weeks.